MicrosoftDocs/Devices-docs/surface/battery-limit.md

 ## How Battery Limit works

 Setting the device on Battery Limit changes the protocol for charging the device battery.
 When Battery Limit is enabled, the battery charge will be limited to 50% of its maximum capacity.
 The charge level reported in Windows will reflect this limit.
-Therefore, it will show that the battery is charged up to 50% and will not charge beyond  this limit.
-If you enable Battery Limit while the device is above 50% charge, the Battery icon will show that the device is plugged in but discharging until the device reaches 50% of its maximum charge capacity.
+Therefore, it will show that the battery is charged up to 50% and won't charge beyond  this limit.
+If you enable Battery Limit while the device is above 50% charge, the Battery icon shows the device is plugged in but discharging until the device reaches 50% of its maximum charge capacity.

 ## Supported devices